lucassklp/Rx.Http/README.md

 ## Global Settings

-You can setup default settings by setting the RxDefault like the example below:
+You can setup default settings by setting the `RxHttp.Default` like the example below:

 ```csharp
 RxHttp.Default.RequestMediaType = new JsonHttpMediaType(new NewtonsoftJsonSerializer());